Iran Crown Jewels

 Also see a photo of the Peacock Throne near the middle of this page.

 Persia is the historical name for this country.
-Once, when some friends of ours moved back to the states after living several years in Iran we visited a local museum which had lovely Persian carpets.
-The curator, however, insisted they were not "Iranian" carpets, but "Persian" carpets.
+Once, when some friends of ours moved back to the states after living several years in former Persia we visited a local museum which had lovely Persian carpets.
+The curator, however, insisted they were "Persian" carpets and not to be confused with the current name of this country.
 No amount of convincing could persuade her to realize they were one and the same.

 I also am the proud owner of a Persian hand dyed, hand tied carpet which I purchased in eastern Turkey only a few miles from the border.
 The carpet hangs on a wall in our home.
 I don't dare walk on it...it's too gorgeous!